angular/material/docs/guides/CODING.md

   })();
 ```

 *  All components must unique, understandable module names; prefixed with 'material.components.'
 *  All components must depend upon the 'material.core' module.
 *  Do not use $inject to annotate arguments
 >  The build process uses ngAnnotate to create the annotations during the build process.
 *  All directives must use the `md-` prefix for both directive and any directive attributes
 >  Directive **templates** should be defined inline.<br/><br/>
-* All public API methods **must** be documented with ngdoc, an extended version of jsdoc (we added
-  support for markdown and templating via @ngdoc tag).
-To see how we document our APIs, please check
-  out the existing ngdocs and see [this wiki page][ngDocs].<br/><br/>
+*  All public API methods **must** be documented with ngdoc, an extended version of jsdoc (we added support for markdown and templating via @ngdoc tag).
+To see how we document our APIs, please check out the existing ngdocs and see [this wiki page][ngDocs].
 * With the exceptions listed below, we follow the rules contained in
   [Google's JavaScript Style Guide][js-style-guide]